leowz/fitleiOSAppGitBook/chapter1.md

 ### NavigationBar

 NavBar is preset in `viewDidLoad` method.
-Title view is set to Fitle title theme and menu button is set to bind `showMenuAction` method in HomeViewController.
+Title view is set to Fitle title theme and menu button is set to bind `showMenuAction` method in `HomeViewController`.

 ### ModelViewController